-Jesse M. Keenan is a member of the faculty of the Graduate School of Design where he teaches courses and conducts research in the fields of real estate development, design-development management and technology and climate adaptation science.
-Keenan formerly served as the co-founder and Research Director of the Center for Urban Real Estate (CURE), as a member of the faculty at the Graduate School of Architecture, Planning and Preservation at Columbia University.
-Keenan has previously advised on matters concerning real estate and housing for agencies of the U.S. Government, Fortune 500 Companies, not-for-profit community enterprises and international development NGOs.
-Keenan has previously held various teaching, research and visiting appointments at the Joint Center for Housing Studies (GSD/KSG), University of Miami School of Law, the University of Amsterdam and The Bauhaus Academy in Dessau, Germany.
-Keenan has conducted climate adaptation research with various cities around the globe including Amsterdam, Boston, Miami, New York City (NYC), Rotterdam, Sao Paulo, Rio de Janeiro, Stockholm and Tokyo.
+Jesse M. Keenan is a social scientist and a member of the faculty of the Graduate School of Design (GSD) at Harvard University, with a joint appointment at the John F. Kennedy School of Government in Science, Technology and Public Policy, where he teaches courses and conducts research in the fields of urban development and climate adaptation science.
+Keenan formerly served as the Area Head for Real Estate and Built Environment at the GSD and as the Research Director of the Center for Urban Real Estate, as a member of the faculty at the Graduate School of Architecture, Planning and Preservation at Columbia University.
+Keenan has previously advised on matters concerning the built environment for agencies of the U.S. government, governors, mayors, Fortune 500 companies, technology ventures, community enterprises and international NGOs.
+Keenan is currently a Visiting Scholar at the Federal Reserve Bank of San Francisco.

 By Jesse M. Keenan